Narcissists tend to manipulate their romantic partners emotionally.

 Narcissists aren’t always aware of their behavior.
 They can become so consumed by their insecurities, projections, and self-doubt that their need to overcome those feelings blinds them to empathy and compassion.

-It’s normal to want to call the narcissist out of their behavior and seek justice.
+It’s normal to want to call out the narcissist for their behavior and seek justice.
 However, a narcissist will rarely own up and admit their own toxic traits.
 You can try all you like, but challenging a narcissist is often a losing game.

-Instead, and if possible, it’s wiser to cut that person out of your life completely, or at least set firm boundaries with them.
+Instead, and if possible, it’s wiser to cut out that person completely out of your life, or at least set firm boundaries with them.

 Some relationships are complicated, especially when children and other responsibilities are involved, but you must prioritize your own mental health before looking after anyone else.